 HMO (Health Maintenance Organization): If you are in an HMO, you must use network providers - doctors, hospitals and other health care providers - that participate in the plan.
 The only exception is for emergency care.
 An HMO requires the selection of a Primary Care Physician (PCP) to manage your care.
 Referrals are usually needed from your PCP to see a specialist, who must also be in the network.
-The GIC's HMOs include Fallon Community Health Plan Direct Care and Select Care, Harvard Pilgrim Primary Choice Plan, Health New England, Neighborhood Health Plan, and the following Medicare Plans: Fallon Senior Plan, Health New England MedPlus, Tufts Health Plan Medicare Complement and Tufts Health Plan Medicare Preferred.
+The GIC's HMOs include Fallon Health Direct Care and Select Care, Harvard Pilgrim Primary Choice Plan, Health New England, Neighborhood Health Plan, and the following Medicare Plans: Fallon Senior Plan, Health New England MedPlus, Tufts Health Plan Medicare Complement and Tufts Health Plan Medicare Preferred.

 EPO (Exclusive Provider Organization): Similar to an HMO, with an EPO you must use network providers - doctors, hospitals and other health care providers - that participate in the plan.
 The only exception is for emergency care.
 Unlike an HMO, you do not need to select a Primary Care Physician, nor do you need to contact your PCP for referrals to specialists.
 However, because you are responsible for choosing specialists and hospitals, it is especially important to check with the plan by phone or their website to be sure the provider is in the network.
 The GIC's EPO is Tufts Health Plan Spirit.

 POS (Point of Service): a health plan that provides coverage for treatment by a network of doctors, hospitals and other health care providers.
 Selection of a Primary Care Provider (PCP) is required.
 To get the lowest out-of-pocket cost, a member must get a referral to a specialist.
 The GIC’s POS plans are Harvard Pilgrim Independence Plan and Tufts Health Plan Navigator.